 - Seasonal workers in the field of agriculture.

-Ban on flights to/from Turkey and the territory of Catalonia of Spain is in force until November 30th 2020.
+Ban on flights to/from Turkey is in force until March 8th 2021.

 For inquiries related to entry restrictions in Greece, passengers may contact the local Consulates or Embassies of Greece, by clicking here.